ED-IP/Milestone-2-Project/README.md

 	- **CSS** is used to provide styles for the web-page.

 - **[JS]**
-    - **JavaScript** used to make some of the element act when the mouse is over them.
+    - **JavaScript** is used to make some of the element act dynamically when the mouse is over them.

 - **[Bootstrap](https://getbootstrap.com/)**
     - The project uses **Bootstrap** to implement a responsive navigation bar, help with the layout of some elements and provide classes for styles.